-- Increased life expectancy has increased number of old age pensioners who are much more likely to require expensive health care.
+- Increased life expectancy has increased the number of old age pensioners who are much more likely to require expensive health care.

 - Highest public priority.
 Health care is frequently cited, by voters as the most important aspect of government spending.
 The NHS has become a protected department with all political parties aware of the political support for NHS spending.

 - Changes in lifestyle.
 Western economies have seen some improvements in lifestyle, such as a decline in smoking rates.
 However, there has been a rise in obesity and heart diseases related to stress and physical inactivity.
-This has caused rising demand for new health care services, such as the treatment of diabetes.
+This has caused rising demand for new healthcare services, such as the treatment of diabetes.

 - Rising wages relative to productivity.
-Health care is a labour intensive service sector industry.
+Health care is a labour-intensive service sector industry.
 Despite technological improvements, these can only marginally reduce health costs.
 Therefore the core of healthcare cannot see the same productivity improvements that we might see in manufacturing.
 However, real wages for nurses and doctors need to rise to retain sufficient numbers of doctors/nurses.
 Therefore, in health care, relative wages to productivity have increased.
 This can be exacerbated by factors, such as a shortage of nurses often leading to more expensive agency staff